gbonilla712/fpl-simple-linear-regression/README.md

 …tended to exhibit stronger correlations and higher R² values.

-Cities with high tourism, coastal areas, and larger populations exhibit a stronger positive linear correlation.

 Conclusions
 Mean temperature is a strong predictor of both electrical demand and net generation across FPL’s service territory.

 Precipitation is not a meaningful predictor in simple linear regression models.

-Simple linear regression provides clear, interpretable insights, but:
+Simple linear regression provides clear, interpretable insights, but more advanced models would likely improve accuracy.

-Adding more variables (humidity, wind speed, seasonality, holidays, etc.)

-Using multivariate regression or machine learning models …would likely improve predictive accuracy.

-Including more variables in the linear regression model will increase the goodness-of-fit indicator, the R-squared coefficient.
+Adding additional variables—such as humidity, wind speed, seasonality, or holidays—would increase the model’s explanatory power and improve the R‑squared coefficient.

 Next Steps
 Future work may include: